Cookies help us deliver our services.

 Thanks for your visit!

-I spent 5 years in the French Army as an Electronic Warfare Specialist and was first licenced as DA1LM and F0EXW.
+From 1975 to 1980, I served in the French Army as an Electronic Warfare Specialist, during wich I obtained my amateur radio licenses DA1LM and F0EXW.

-My QTH is located close to the beaches of the French Riviera, about 20 Km North of TOULON, in the VAR Department, part of the PROVENCE Region.
+My QTH is located near the beaches of the French Riviera, approximately 20 kilometers north of Toulon in the Var department, part of the Provence region.

 About QSL :

-I answer to all QSL cards that I receive:
+I respond to all QSL cards that I receive:

 LOTW and/or eQSL: This is the preferred way.
-I upload daily to LOTW, eQSL et QRZ.com
+I upload daily to LOTW and QRZ.com

 QSL via bureau: They are OK and will be answered the same way.